openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     &request_uri=https%3A%2F%2Fclient.example.org%2F567545564
 ```

-The respective HTTP POST response to the Verifier would look like this:
+The respective HTTPS POST request to the Response URI of the Verifier would look like this:

 ```
   POST /post HTTP/1.1